 ■ NOTE: The manufacturer recommends the use of genuine lubricants.

-The recommended lubricant (front differential and rear drive) is SAE-approved 80W-90 hypoid.
-This lubricant meets all of the lubrication requirements for this ATV.
+The recommended front differential lubricant is SAE-approved 80W-90 hypoid.
+This lubricant meets all the lubrication requirements of the front differential.

-Any lubricant used in place of the recommended lubricant could cause serious front differential/rear drive damage.
+Any lubricant used in place of the recommended lubricant could cause serious front differential damage.